CircuitCrafter07/Week-1/VSD_riskV/week1/Day3/README.md

 # Day 3: Combinational and Sequential Optimization

 Welcome to Day 3 of this workshop!
 Today we discuss optimization of combinational and sequential circuits, introducing techniques to enhance efficiency and performance.
+One special thing is that we have made a generalized synthesis .tcl file to automate the synthesis process and make a netlist file
 ---

 ## Table of Contents